budik21/fapi-docs/docs/api-reference/objects/PlayerRatingBonus.md

 import JsonExportButton from '@site/src/components/JsonExportButton';

 :::info[no-header]
-List of all bonuses that contributed to the rating value including including their type (indicating the specific activity generating the bonus) and subtype (indicating performance level: excellent, normal, or poor)."
+List of all bonuses that contributed to the rating value including their type (indicating the specific activity generating the bonus) and subtype (indicating performance level: excellent, normal, or poor)." type (indicating the specific activity generating the bonus) and subtype (indicating performance level: excellent, normal, or poor)."
 :::

 ---